 As section 139 of the ERA allows the employer to make its own choices.
 The future is not always predictable.
 A business can expand if circumstances change.
 That would not affect the reasonableness of a decision made in the past based on the facts at that time.

-An employer would only need to show that there was a true redundancy situation, which is rarely challenged successfully, and the procedures followed when making those redundancies was reasonable in all the circumstances, including the impact of the furlough scheme at that time.
+An employer would only need to show that there was a true redundancy situation, which is rarely challenged successfully, and the procedures followed when making those redundancies was reasonable in all the circumstances, including the impact of the furlough scheme or JSS at that time.